for injection, for subcutaneous use

 - are pregnant or plan to become pregnant.
 It is not known if SOMAVERT will harm your unborn baby.
 Tell your healthcare provider if you become pregnant while using SOMAVERT.

 - are breastfeeding or plan to breastfeed.
 It is not known if SOMAVERT passes into your breast milk.
-You and your health care provider should decide if you will take SOMAVERT or breastfeed.
+You and your health care provider should decide how you will feed your baby if you take SOMAVERT.

 SOMAVERT may affect the way other medicines work, and other medicines may affect how SOMAVERT works.
 Especially tell your healthcare provider if you take: